jez/bask/README.md

 > :sunglasses: Bask in the convenience of a task runner for bash

-Bask is a task runner for Bask.
+Bask is a task runner for Bash.
 It's like Make with a bunch of shell targets, but without the `.PHONY`'s everywhere, and nicer because there's no more Make syntax.
 The main difference is that tasks are always run in Bask, but only run if targets are out of date in Make.